-Unsolicited communications
+Unsolicited calls

-29. No investment provider shall, in the course of an unsolicited communication by way of business, enter into an investment agreement with the person on whom the communication is made or procure or endeavour to procure that person to enter such an agreement.
+29. No investment provider shall, in the course of an unsolicited call by way of business, enter into an investment agreement with the person on whom the call is made or procure or endeavour to procure that person to enter such an agreement.